jesse-wei/jessewei.dev-PaperMod/content/posts/setup_site/index.md

 ### Shortcodes

-I want to briefly mention [shortcodes](https://gohugo.io/content-management/shortcodes/).
+I want to mention [shortcodes](https://gohugo.io/content-management/shortcodes/).
 Quite a few of them are [built in to Hugo](https://gohugo.io/content-management/shortcodes/#use-hugos-built-in-shortcodes) and PaperMod, and they're very convenient.

 I'll show a few examples.
 Note that when I show the code, I put a space between `{` and `<` so that the shortcode is parsed as text and not executed.
 To use it, remove that space.